MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/faq.md

 ### Can I deploy Learning Pathways if my Tenant uses Vanity URLs?

-Yes, this requires use of the steps in [Standalone Web Part Setup](https://docs.microsoft.com/en-us/office365/customlearning/custom_manualsetup#step-6--execute-powershell-configuration-script) and cannot be done using the Provisioning Service.
+Yes, but it requires a manual install per the steps [here](https://docs.microsoft.com/en-us/office365/customlearning/custom_manualsetup#step-6--execute-powershell-configuration-script) and cannot be done using the SharePoint Provisioning Service.

 ### I recently saw a blog post that Custom Learning for Office 365 is being renamed to Microsoft 365 learning pathways.
 Are there other changes being added to the solution as part of the renaming effort?
 Should I update the solution in my organization?